edchelstephens/storelocator/NOTES.md

 ## Props

 - Immutable
-- Passed down from parent to child
+- Passed down from parent component to child component

 ## State
+- state of a component
 - Is modified using setState()
 - Calling setState() triggers re-render
 - State updates may be asynchronous